DerrickLamers/grblwiki/Grbl-v1.1-Commands.md

 *****
-### More up-to-date documentation is in the /doc/markdown/ directory of the source code.
-This page is for quick reference.
+### Please help us keep this page maintained!
 If you spot a problem, feel free to update it or notify us.
 ******

 # Grbl v1.1 Commands